 Master of Accounting

-Students seeking admission to the Master of Accounting program submit a graduate application through the University of Florida’s Admissions Office.
+Students seeking admission to the Master of Accounting program submit a graduate application through the University of Florida’s Admissions Office, which requires submission of a personal statement.
 Prospective graduate students must take the Graduate Management Admission Test (GMAT).
 Graduate applications will not be processed without a test score.

 Frequently Asked Questions